zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "We suffer more often in imagination than in reality.  "
+> "It isn't that they can't see the solution.
+It is that they can't see the problem."
 >
-> — Seneca
+> — Gilbert Chesterton
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch